-The first thing we wanted to know in our survey was what our respondents found to be their key pain point when dealing with vendors.
+The first thing we wanted to know in our survey was what our respondents found to be their key pain point in long-term relationships with vendors.
 Despite a fairly even distribution of responses, it became clear that the biggest problem is ensuring that deadlines are met.

 The prevalence of this problem was reinforced by the fact that over 75% of our respondents indicated that vendors “sometimes,” “often,” or “very often” miss deadlines.